We're excited that you will be joining the Law School Community soon and congratulate you on being accepted to Santa Clara University School of Law.

 Guest Printing: For SCU guests that need to print on campus and can print using their personal email address.

 Smart Print Mobile Printing: Print to a printer by sending your document to an email address.

-Smart Print Web only Print Center: An online web portal to upload your document and print anywhere on campus.
+Smart Print Web only Print Center (recommended, no client install needed): An online web portal to upload your document and print anywhere on campus.